yijionglin/yijionglin.github.io/_news/announcement_13.md

 ---

 <!-- A simple inline announcement with Markdown emoji! :sparkles: :smile: -->
-Our poster of bimanual tactile robotic system is selected for the Best Posters Finalists in [the 4th UK Robot Manipulation Workshop](https://www.robot-manipulation.uk/) in Bristol, UK.
+Our poster of bimanual tactile robotic system got nominated as the best posters award at [the 4th UK Robot Manipulation Workshop](https://www.robot-manipulation.uk/).